 add :: Int -> (Int -> Int)

-In practice, the parenthesis is omitted.
-As we see, functional programmers see functions with multiple parameters as syntactic sugar for multiple parameters.
-Concepts like partial application may seem alien on first impression, but natural for someone who came from a background in lambda calculus.
+In practice, the parentheses is omitted.
+As we see, functional programmers see functions with multiple parameters as syntactic sugar made by composing many functions with one argument together.
+Concepts like partial application may seem alien on first impression, but natural for someone who has a background in lambda calculus.

 Types

-The type system in Haskell is one of the most interesting and expressive parts of Haskell.
-First, Haskell uses algebraic data types which are extremely expressive.
-Here is how you define a linked list in Haskell,
+The type system in Haskell is one of its most interesting and expressive features.
+First, Haskell uses algebraic data types (ADT) which is extremely expressive.
+The code snippet below illustrates how a linked list may be defined.

 data List a = Nil | Cons a (List a)